catalyst-cloud/catalystcloud-docs/source/database.rst

   instance.

 ..
 Note::
-  It is also necessary to have an existing network in the project and region that you wish to deploy the database instance to.
+  It is also necessary to have an existing network on the project that you wish to deploy the database instance to.

-First lets determine what datastore types and versions are available to us.
+First, lets determine what datastore types and versions are available to us.

 .. code-block:: bash